• Skip to primary navigation

 • Preheat the oven to 350 ℉/ 180 ℃.

-• Add the egg, butter or coconut butter, and yogurt.
+• Add the egg, butter or coconut oil, and yogurt.

-• Stir until all lumps have disappeared.
+• Stir until well combined.
 The dough will be fairly wet.

-• Coat a 9 cavity doughnut pan lightly with butter or coconut butter (see note).
+• Coat a 6 cavity doughnut pan lightly with butter or coconut butter.

 • Spoon and divide the batter equally into the pan.